-- 1. Understand that diverse kinds of changes are a part of every human being's growth during adolescence - 2.
-To recognise some of the changes that happen during adolescence - 3.
-To comprehend and develop empathy about adolescence-related changes - 4.
-To identify possible ways for dealing with adolescence-related issues - 5.
-To create mind-maps and apply them to given information
+- To understand that adolescence is a period of diverse changes. - To recognise some of the changes that happen during adolescence. - To comprehend and develop empathy about adolescence-related changes and issues. - To identify possible ways for dealing with adolescence-related issues. - To create mind-maps to process the given information.